wiktorrajca/Data-Science-Honors-Thesis/README.md

-# Procurement Fraud Detection - README
+# Procurement Corruption Detection - README

 ## Overview
 This project aims to detect procurement fraud by integrating public procurement data (TED), corporate ownership structures (Orbis), and sanction lists into a **graph-based detection system**.
 The system: